ftisiot/ftisiot-website/content/whoTheHell.md

 Ciao!

-I’m Francesco Tisiot, Developer Advocate at [Aiven](https://aiven.io) and Oracle ACE Director.
+I’m Francesco Tisiot, Senior Developer Advocate at [Aiven](https://aiven.io) and Oracle ACE Director.
 You can find me on twitter at [@ftisiot](https://twitter.com/ftisiot) and on [LinkedIn](https://www.linkedin.com/in/francescotisiot/)
 ![](/images/speaking-poug.jpg)

 Some more resources: